wno-git/system-config/README.md

-required packages
+Scripts for configuring my home systems.
+Nothing to see here.

+Bootstrapping from Debian Live Image
 ==

- - gdisk
+ - Clone this repo, duh.
- - dosfstools
+ - sudo ./init.sh
- - lvm2
+ - sudo ./partition.sh